ThanhTuan1695/hackerone-reports/tops_by_program/TOPTHEINTERNET.md

 38. [Denial of service in libxml2, using malicious lzma file to consume available system memory](https://hackerone.com/reports/270059) to The Internet - 4 upvotes, $0
 39. [CVE-2017-11367: Global buffer overflow (READ of size 4) in shoco C library ](https://hackerone.com/reports/250581) to The Internet - 4 upvotes, $0
 40. [Two vulnerability in GNU binutils](https://hackerone.com/reports/323017) to The Internet - 4 upvotes, $0
-41. [OpenSSH / dropbearSSHd xauth command injection](https://hackerone.com/reports/122113) to The Internet - 3 upvotes, $1500
+41. [FREAK: Factoring RSA_EXPORT Keys to Impersonate TLS Servers](https://hackerone.com/reports/50170) to The Internet - 3 upvotes, $7500
-42. [Mercurial can be tricked into granting authorized users access to the Python debugger](https://hackerone.com/reports/222020) to The Internet - 3 upvotes, $500
+42. [open redirect in rfc6749](https://hackerone.com/reports/26962) to The Internet - 3 upvotes, $3000
-43. [Silent omission of certificate hostname verification in LibreSSL and BoringSSL](https://hackerone.com/reports/329645) to The Internet - 3 upvotes, $0
+43. [OpenSSH / dropbearSSHd xauth command injection](https://hackerone.com/reports/122113) to The Internet - 3 upvotes, $1500
-44. [pngcrush double-free/segfault could result in DoS (CVE-2015-7700)](https://hackerone.com/reports/93546) to The Internet - 3 upvotes, $0
+44. [Mercurial can be tricked into granting authorized users access to the Python debugger](https://hackerone.com/reports/222020) to The Internet - 3 upvotes, $500
-45. [CVE-2017-5969: libxml2 when used in recover mode, allows remote attackers to cause a denial of service (NULL pointer dereference)](https://hackerone.com/reports/262665) to The Internet - 3 upvotes, $0
+45. [Silent omission of certificate hostname verification in LibreSSL and BoringSSL](https://hackerone.com/reports/329645) to The Internet - 3 upvotes, $0
-46. [CVE-2017-10965: Null pointer dereference in Irssi \<1.0.4 ](https://hackerone.com/reports/247027) to The Internet - 3 upvotes, $0
+46. [pngcrush double-free/segfault could result in DoS (CVE-2015-7700)](https://hackerone.com/reports/93546) to The Internet - 3 upvotes, $0
-47. [GarlicRust - heartbleed style vulnerability in major I2P C++ router implementations](https://hackerone.com/reports/295740) to The Internet - 3 upvotes, $0
+47. [CVE-2017-5969: libxml2 when used in recover mode, allows remote attackers to cause a denial of service (NULL pointer dereference)](https://hackerone.com/reports/262665) to The Internet - 3 upvotes, $0
-48. [Exim handles BDAT data incorrectly and leads to crash/hang](https://hackerone.com/reports/296994) to The Internet - 3 upvotes, $0
+48. [CVE-2017-10965: Null pointer dereference in Irssi \<1.0.4 ](https://hackerone.com/reports/247027) to The Internet - 3 upvotes, $0
-49. [Widespread failure of certificate validation in Android apps](https://hackerone.com/reports/2293) to The Internet - 3 upvotes, $0
+49. [GarlicRust - heartbleed style vulnerability in major I2P C++ router implementations](https://hackerone.com/reports/295740) to The Internet - 3 upvotes, $0
-50. [Incorrect logic in MySQL & MariaDB protocol leads to remote SSRF/Remote file read](https://hackerone.com/reports/156511) to The Internet - 3 upvotes, $0
+50. [Exim handles BDAT data incorrectly and leads to crash/hang](https://hackerone.com/reports/296994) to The Internet - 3 upvotes, $0
-51. [FREAK: Factoring RSA_EXPORT Keys to Impersonate TLS Servers](https://hackerone.com/reports/50170) to The Internet - 2 upvotes, $7500
+51. [Widespread failure of certificate validation in Android apps](https://hackerone.com/reports/2293) to The Internet - 3 upvotes, $0
-52. [open redirect in rfc6749](https://hackerone.com/reports/26962) to The Internet - 2 upvotes, $3000
+52. [Incorrect logic in MySQL & MariaDB protocol leads to remote SSRF/Remote file read](https://hackerone.com/reports/156511) to The Internet - 3 upvotes, $0
 53. [Uncontrolled Resource Consumption with XMPP-Layer Compression](https://hackerone.com/reports/5928) to The Internet - 2 upvotes, $500
 54. [pngcrush_measure_idat() off-by-one error (CVE-2015-2158)](https://hackerone.com/reports/73429) to The Internet - 2 upvotes, $0
 55. [Multiple issues in Libxml2 (2.9.2 - 2.9.5)](https://hackerone.com/reports/293126) to The Internet - 2 upvotes, $0